postgresml/postgresml/PRODUCT.md

 ## The problem

-Machine learning is a hard to take advance for most startups.
+Machine learning is a hard to take advantage of for most startups.
 They either don't have the time or the knowhow to deploy ML models into production.
 This problem exists for multi-billion dollar enteprises, it's 10x true for small startups.